 Sex toys are unregulated

-You’d think that something that’s designed to be put in such an intimate area would have some federal or business oversight to ensure safety and quality standards but sex toys aren’t considered medical devices and as such, they are completely unregulated, says Jessica Gordon, founder and managing partner of the intimate boutique LUVOQA.
+You’d think that something that’s designed to be put in such an intimate area would have some federal or business oversight to ensure safety and quality standards.
+But sex toys aren’t considered medical devices, so they’re actually completely unregulated, says Jessica Gordon, founder and managing partner of the intimate boutique LUVOQA.
 “There are items on the market today made from materials that are prohibited from use in children’s toys,” she says.
 “Be very wary of the secondary market or third-party sellers on platforms like Amazon and eBay.
 Buy only from trusted stores that are committed to selling only body safe and non-toxic sex toys and lubricants.”

-The most popular sex fantasy isn’t Princess Leia in a gold bikini after all
+The most popular sex fantasy isn’t what you think

-So if everyone does it, what exactly are people fantasizing about the most in the bedroom?
+So if everyone does as mentioned above, what exactly are people fantasizing about the most in the bedroom?
 “The single most popular sexual fantasy amongst Americans today is multi-partner or group sex, followed by BDSM, novelty/adventure, and taboo/forbidden sex,” Lehmiller says.

 Republicans are more likely to fantasize about cheating

 “Many demographics—including political leaning—affect sexual fantasy statistics,” Lehmiller says.
-For instance, his research found that compared to Democrats, Republicans were more likely to fantasize about sexual activities that are typically considered immoral—like infidelity and orgies—or taboo—like voyeurism.
+For instance, his research found that compared to Democrats, Republicans reported being more likely to fantasize about sexual activities that are typically considered immoral—like infidelity.

 Too many solo encounters can make sex with a partner more difficult

 Many men suffer from ‘delayed ejaculation,’ a term used for men who struggle to have orgasms in conventional ways, but it’s very seldom discussed, says Cyndi Darnell, an Australian clinical sexologist, sex and relationship therapist.
-One reason for this is an “idiosyncratic masturbation style” which means they’ve become accustomed to a certain kind of pressure and speed from manually masturbating and now find that difficult to replicate with a partner vaginally or orally—making for a less than satisfying experience for both partners, she says.
+One reason for this is an “idiosyncratic masturbation style,” which means they’ve become accustomed to a certain kind of pressure and speed from manually masturbating and now find that difficult to replicate with a partner—making for an unsatisfying experience for both partners, she says.

-The penis and vagina account for less than 10 percent of erogenous zones
+The penis and vagina account for less than 10% of erogenous zones

-“The entire body is capable of arousal, pleasure, and stimulation so making sex-focused solely on genitals can lead to ‘performance pressure,'” Darnell says.
-So instead of honing in straight for genitals, spend time getting the whole body aroused by stimulating everywhere including the limbs and torso, she recommends.
+“The entire body is capable of arousal, pleasure, and stimulation, so making sex focused solely on genitals can lead to ‘performance pressure,'” Darnell says.
+Instead of honing in straight for genitals, spend time getting the whole body aroused by stimulating everywhere, including the limbs and torso, she recommends.
 “Going straight for the genitals doesn’t always feel good and in many cases is the cause of unsatisfying sex in long-term relationships,” she says.
-Find out 31 steamy ways to help you have better sex.

 You can have an STD and not know it

-Sexually transmitted diseases can be sneaky so even if you think you know your body really well and you’re careful with who you sleep with, you may still have one of these dangerous infections, says Robert Huizenga, MD, author of Sex, Lies & STDs.
+Sexually transmitted diseases can be sneaky, so even if you think you know your body really well and you’re careful, you may still have one of these dangerous infections, says Robert Huizenga, MD, author of Sex, Lies & STDs.
 “Far too many people forget the fact that STDs don’t always present with obvious tell-tale symptoms,” he says.
 This is why it’s so important for all sexually active adults to get regular screenings.
-This is just one of the things you need to know about having sex in your 40s.

 You can’t tell if your partner has an STD just by looking

 “A common sex mistake people make is mistaking good hygiene for good health,” says Noni Ayana, sexologist and founder of E.R.I.S.
 Consulting LLC.
-But just because your partner may appear clean and attractive on the outside, doesn’t mean they’re free of STDs.
-Plenty of STDs don’t show outward symptoms and a healthy sex life should include ongoing dialogue between sexual partners discussing a plan on how to keep each other safe and healthy.
+Just because your partner may appear clean doesn’t mean they’re free of STDs, as many don’t show outward symptoms.
+A healthy sex life should include ongoing dialogue between sexual partners discussing a plan on how to keep each other safe and healthy.